 Issuing of a security notice

-The Minister for Home Affairs (the Minister administering the Australian Security Intelligence Organisation Act 1979) may issue a security notice in relation to a person if the person has had:
+The Minister for Home Affairs (the Minister administering the Australian Security Intelligence Organisation Act 1979) may issue a security notice in relation to an individual if the individual has had:

 • their Australian passport cancelled, or their passport application refused, by the Minister for Foreign Affairs, or